lightup-data/lightctl/docs/rule.yaml.md

                                         # updated)

 status:
-  isTrained: bool                       # true if filter has been trained
+  isTrained: boolean                    # true if filter has been trained

   trainingSummary: { string : any }     # training details populated after training completes